Wednesday 27 May – Wednesday 3 June

 What can you do?

-– Exhibitions, talks or performances by local Aboriginal artists, musicians, craftspeople or businesses.
+– Check out TED, YouTube talks and performances by local Aboriginal artists, musicians, craftspeople or businesses.

 – Supporting the permanent display of Aboriginal and Torres Strait Islander flags or banners where they haven’t been before for example the Sydney Harbour Bridge;